getodk/docs/shared-src/docs-tech-guide.rst

 Push Your Branch
 ~~~~~~~~~~~~~~~~~~

-Once your work on the issue is completed,
+Once your work on an issue is complete,
 add the files you've changed or created,
 and write a relevant commit message describing the changes.